Life in the Residence Halls

 - Adherence to health and safety requirements applies to all residents and their guests, and extends to all aspects of life in the residence halls, including bedrooms, bathrooms, community kitchens, lounges, courtyards, and other common spaces.

-- Staff may remind residents to follow community expectations and meet their responsibilities.
+- Staff may remind you to follow community expectations and meet your responsibilities.
 Students who choose not to comply with community expectations may be asked to meet with a professional staff member to discuss what it means to be a Niner living in community.

 - You should plan to participate in a facilitated conversation with your room/suite/apartment-mates and Resident Advisor in order to develop a roommate agreement that outlines responsible health practices, in-room guest permissions, cleaning expectations, and sharing of items within your living space.
 These conversations may be difficult and uncomfortable as you navigate through different perspectives on these community health practices.
 All residents are expected to remain civil and respectful as they work to find ways to compromise and collaborate with their peers.

-- When hosting guests, residential students must always do so with respect to their room/suite/apartment-mates and the agreements made with one another.
+- When hosting guests, you must always do so with respect to your room/suite/apartment-mates and the agreements made with one another.
 Your opportunity to host guests is a privilege that may be suspended if you do not follow policy or infringe on their roommates’ primary rights for sleep, study and privacy.

 What are the Mask Requirements in the Residence Halls?